AgentMC/Sao20/Translate/En/Part3.md

 Kirito who had been looking into the process from behind unexpectedly said in a relaxed tone.

 "It’s still pretty slow...... about making hot water.
-Maybe if you cast 2-3 ‘fire arrows’ into the basin....... "
+Maybe if you cast 2-3 ‘fire arrows’ into the pot....... "

 "Ah no, senpai, if you do that, it will get pure white in the room because of steam!"